eduuh/blog/content/en/workshops/tmux/tmux.md

 2. **The copy mode**
    {{</boxmd>}}

-We actually use the default mode of tmux.
-You can think of it as the equivalent of the Insert mode in Vim.
-It allows you to type whatever you want in the different **panes**.

 When you are in copy mode, you have the possibility to navigate in your terminal, using Emacs or VI key bindings.
 Since I'm in love with Vi/Vim, let's add in the config.

+Now, let try the copy Mode!
+Hit **prefix key -> space.** You can come back to the default mode by hitting q.

 ```bash
 set -g mode-keys vi
 ```

-Now, let try the copy Mode!
-Hit **prefix key -> space.** You can come back to the default mode by hitting q.

 You can see that you're in copy mode thanks to the two number on the top right corner of your **panes**.
-They represent the total number of lne which are below the visible output (on the left) and the one which are above (on the right).
+They represent the total number of line which are below the visible output (on the left) and the one which are above (on the right).

 From there, you can use the vanilla vim keystrokes to navigate your current terminal output.
 Again, I wrote about the basic Vim keystrokes in this article.